-English: English classes at MSSA are designed to strengthen our students’ reading, thinking, writing, and speaking skills so that they will be able to participate successfully in pre-AP and AP classes in high school.
-Students read essays, short stories, poetry, plays, and novels and discuss them in small daily classes.
+English: English classes at MSSA are designed to strengthen our students’ reading, thinking, writing, and speaking skills so that they will be able to participate successfully in Honors and AP classes in high school.
+Students read essays, short stories, poetry, and novels and discuss them in small daily classes, honing their literary analysis and critical thinking skills.
 The students prepare response notes, write essays, and participate in seminars in which they explore setting, plot, characterization, narrative structure, point of view, symbolism, diction, tone, imagery, irony, and theme.
-The writing process is emphasized through a variety of written work, from major analytical essays to creative pieces.
+The writing process is emphasized through a variety of written work, from major analytical essays to expressive pieces, and written work is often complemented with creative projects and art.
 The study of grammar and vocabulary are both strongly stressed.
-Each year the MSSA Middle School studies a Shakespeare play in depth, and then the class prepares a fully-staged production of the selected play.

 MSSA’s Middle School program is carefully designed to meet the emotional, social, and academic needs of young people between the ages of 12 and 14.
 At this crucial period of a child’s development, the Middle School provides students with a warm, caring, supportive environment.

 Every effort is made to provide students with a curriculum that is not only rigorous but that supports the development of creative and critical thinking skills.
 The program also provides extensive opportunities to participate in small-group projects where leadership skills can be developed and practiced.

 The Middle School program is ultimately devoted to preparing students for the high school of their choice – confident in their skills in reading, writing, math, and science, capable of thinking clearly and critically, and poised in their ability to speak strongly before a group.
 Above all, the Middle School strives to support and encourage the potential of the individual student.